OscarMelin/IK2206/dictionary.md

 that is specified by a symmetric key.
 Block ciphers operate as important elementary components in the design of many cryptographic protocols, and are widely used to implement encryption of bulk data.

+###Data Encryption Standard
+A symmetric-key algorithm for the encryption of electronic data.
+Although now considered insecure, it was highly influential in the advancement of modern cryptography.